zchee/kubernetes-docs/docs/admin/cloud-controller-manager.md

 ### Options

 ```
-      --address ip                               DEPRECATED: the IP address on which to listen for the --port port (set to 0.0.0.0 for all IPv4 interfaces and :: for all IPv6 interfaces).
-See --bind-address instead. (default 0.0.0.0)
       --allocate-node-cidrs                      Should CIDRs for Pods be allocated and set on the cloud provider.
       --azure-container-registry-config string   Path to the file containing Azure container registry configuration information.
       --bind-address ip                          The IP address on which to listen for the --secure-port port.
 The associated interface(s) must be reachable by the rest of the cluster, and by CLI/web clients.
 If blank, all interfaces will be used (0.0.0.0 for all IPv4 interfaces and :: for all IPv6 interfaces). (default 0.0.0.0)